 Some users have been reporting an error for Google Chrome that says ERR SOCKET NOT CONNECTED.
-This is a pretty vague error but can be caused due to a number of factors like Socket Pools, DNS Server issues, third-party plugins causing issues, and others.
-Today in this article, we will be checking out how to get rid of this error on a computer running Windows 10.
+This is a pretty vague error but can be caused due to several factors like Socket Pools, DNS Server issues, third-party plugins causing issues, and others.
+Today in this article, we will check out how to get rid of this error on a computer running Windows 11/10.

 ERR_SOCKET_NOT_CONNECTED error on Chrome

 We will be checking out the following fixes to get rid of the ERR SOCKET NOT CONNECTED for Google Chrome on Windows –

 Open Google Chrome web browsers.
 In the address bar, type in the following and hit Enter:

 On the left side panel, select Sockets.

 Next, on the right-side panel, select Flush socket pools.

 Once it is done, restart your Google Chrome browser and check if your issues are fixed.